 - Installment purchasing

 Some people choose to purchase their vehicle outright, but this decision will impact their budget.
 Leasing your vehicle is a great option that provides you with the flexibility of keeping the same car for a set period.
-Vehicle leasing is fundamentally renting your vehicle from the company you lease it from for a predetermined amount of time, usually between 12-36 months, during which they’ll provide you with all the maintenance and insurance needs.
+Vehicle leasing is fundamentally renting your vehicle from the company you lease it from for a predetermined amount of time, usually between 12-36 months, during which they’ll provide you with all the maintenance and insurance needs, which is helpful if you need commercial truck insurance.
 After the lease ends, you’re free to buy your car at its current market value at any time.
 Although this sounds amazing, there are some downsides, including that you will be limited in the annual mileage, and it can be a high monthly cost.

 Many benefits come with buying a car instead of leasing one, such as the satisfaction of owning your very own vehicle and the convenience of having other assets.
 However, there are also drawbacks, such as paying a large down payment, and you will still have monthly bills to pay.
 In addition, you will have to deal with the maintenance and insurance yourself.